jaimetur/PhotoMigrator/help/1-command-line-syntax.md

 -gtProc,   --google-takeout-to-process <TAKEOUT_FOLDER>
              Specify the Takeout folder to process.
-If any Zip file is found inside it, the Zip will be extracted to the folder 'Unzipped_Takeout_TIMESTAMP', and will use the that folder as input <TAKEOUT_FOLDER>.
+If any Zip file is found inside it, the Zip will be extracted to the folder 'Unzipped_Takeout_<TIMESTAMP>', and will use the that folder as input <TAKEOUT_FOLDER>.
              This argument is mandatory to run the Google Takeout Processor Feature.
 -gofs,     --google-output-folder-suffix <SUFFIX>